volca-io/docs/docs/getting-started/configure-stripe.md

 ### Set the STRIPE_KEY and STRIPE_PRICE_ID locally

-To get subscriptions running locally, open `services/api/env/.env.local` and add:
+To get subscriptions running locally, open `.env` and add:

-`STRIPE_PRICE_ID=` The ID of the price that you previously created `STRIPE_KEY=` The Stripe secret key found in the "Developers" tab in the Stripe dashboard
+`STRIPE_KEY=` The Stripe secret key found in the "Developers" tab in the Stripe dashboard

+And then add your `STRIPE_PRICE_ID` to the `app.config.ts` file.

 Start the app and try subscribing!

-### Set the STRIPE_KEY and STRIPE_PRICE_ID in AWS
+### Set the STRIPE_KEY parameter in AWS

 This step requires you to have deployed your app to AWS at least once by following the [deploy infrastructure guide](/docs/category/deploying-to-aws).

 1. Open the AWS console
-2. Open Services -> Secrets Manager
+2. Open Services -> Systems Manager -> Parameter Store
-3. Find the existing secret for your app, .e.g `volca-<environment>-api-credentials` and press "Retrieve secret value"
+3. Find the existing parameter called `/<environment>/STRIPE_KEY`
-4. Add `stripeKey` and `stripePricingId` into the secret and save
+4. Update the parameter with your Stripe key and save
+5. For the updated parameter to be updated in your app, you need to re-deploy it either by running `yarn deploy:<environment>` from the `api` folder or by pushing a new commit to the GitHub repository and let GitHub Actions do the heavy lifting

 Now you should be able to accept payments in your deployed application!